 We’ve broken down the process into easy-to-follow steps for affiliate marketing newcomers.
 Following this guide will help you understand how affiliate marketing works and how you can get started.

-So, what do you need to do to get started?
+So, what do you need to do to get started with affiliate marketing?

 1 – Choose your niche

 Let’s be straight: if you’re launching a blog today, you’re meeting with a ton of competition.
 Statista estimates that there are 31.7 million bloggers in the US alone in 2020.

 How can you stand out from the crowd?

 Your only chance to succeed is by choosing a niche accurately.

 Pick a topic that centers around a particular category.
 For instance, the theme of “shoes” is an enormous category.
 Rather than trying to grasp that, try something more precise, like leather platform shoes or dance shoes.

 Keeping your topics narrow can help you establish a more focused audience and possibly help you rank higher in Google.